Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Introduction

-In Section \ref{section:background} we provide a background to quantum error correction, the unrotated and rotated surface codes, the order of two-qubit gates in stabiliser measurement circuits and a review of prior work leading to ours.
+In Section \ref{section:background} we provide a background to quantum error correction, the rotated and unrotated surface codes, the order of two-qubit gates in stabiliser measurement circuits and a review of prior work leading to ours.
 Section \ref{Numerical_methods} describes our methods.
 We present and discuss our results in Section \ref{Section: Results and Discussion} before concluding in Section \ref{conclusion and further work}.